optofab/optofab.github.io/logs.md

 3. We would like to do better for next audit, so is there a detailed rubric on the audit for both teams to check and improve?

 **DISCUSSIONS & ACTIONS**

-1."It will be better if you can neet with our shadow team from time  to time to discuss the project status".<br>
+1. "It will be better if you can neet with our shadow team from time  to time to discuss the project status".<br>